-This post explores the way in which Freud, Jung and Lacan changed the way artists understood the mind, meaning and desire.
-This was, without doubt, the key driver behind the surrealist movement, abstract and contemporary art since the start of the 20th century
+This post explores the way in which Sigmund Freud, Carl Jung and Jacques Lacan changed the way artists understood the mind, meaning and desire.
+Their combined insights were, without doubt, the most significant contribution to art since the start of the 20th century

 Sigmund Freud (1856-1939)

-His book “On Dreams”, which was an abridged version of his original “Interpretation of Dreams” brought the idea of dreams and dream symbolism to the attention of a wider audience
+His book “On Dreams”, (an abridged version of his weighty academic tome “Interpretation of Dreams”), brought the idea of dreams and dream symbolism to the attention of a wider audience.
+It also shocked the world with its central claim:

-Freud posited that we are not in control of our thoughts and that psychosexual drives formed in childhood are a major influence on our adult personality, desire, behaviour and, collectively, culture as a whole
+Instead, psychosexual drives formed in childhood shape our adult personality, desire, behaviour and, collectively, culture as a whole

 Before Freud European art assumed that images should be coherent with stable meaning, and sexuality should be either idealised, moralised, or absent.
-Freud destroyed these assumptions, therefore allowing the following:
+Freud destroyed these assumptions, allowing:

 - paradoxical juxtaposition representing the illogical associations of dreams